NHS 111: Coverage

 The 111 number for NHS services is currently available in all of England, Wales and Scotland.
+Coverage was extended to include crisis mental health support in 2024.

 As of early 2020, the NHS 111 service is available in Northern Ireland for advice relating to the COVID-19 outbreak.

 NHS 111 online is a triage system also available for members of the public aged 5 or over in England, owned by the Department for Health and Social Care, commissioned by NHSX and developed and delivered by NHS Digital.
 It used the NHS Pathways series of algorithms.

 Coronavirus

+During the pandemic, NHS England asked people with suspected COVID-19 infection to call 111.
+This was intended to reduce the risk of hospitals being overwhelmed by huge numbers of people who did not need to see a healthcare professional.
+An analysis by Yorkshire Ambulance Service showed that 111 triage has similar accuracy to the triage used in emergency departments and urgent care settings for other conditions suggesting it could be a good option for future pandemics.
+Portions of the service were outsourced to Serco, Sitel, and Teleperformance, resulting in uneven service quality and an inability to record calls for feedback.

 A separate number NHS 119 is used for information and services relating to COVID-19 as of 18 May 2020.
 This number operates in England, Wales, and Northern Ireland, with lines being open from 07:00 to 23:00 hours.
 It allows people to book NHS drive through tests, order home testing kits, and apply for tests in a care facility.

 In Scotland, 0300 303 2713 is the non-geographical telephone number instead of 119.

 European number

-Within EU member states and territories a similar type of service is available via the harmonised European number for medical advice 116 117 as one of a number of 'Harmonised Services of Social Value'.
-The number 116 117 was never implemented by the UK and the UK has now left the EU.
+Within certain EU member states and territories a similar type of service may be available via the harmonised European number for medical advice 116 117 as one of a number of optional 'Harmonised Services of Social Value'.